reckel-jm/cantara-webpage/content/_index.en.md

 Welcome to this webpage!

+{{< center >}}
-Cantara Song is a song presentation software which can be used for presenting songs in churches, small groups or karaoke parties.
-It supports various input formats and can create beautiful presBientation slides or export the presentation to various output formats (pictures, pptx, WhatsApp message and a lot more) so that they can be used for a variety of purposes.
+Cantara is a song presentation software which can be used for presenting songs in churches, small groups or karaoke parties.
+It supports various input formats and can create beautiful presentation slides or export the presentation to various output formats (pictures, pptx, WhatsApp message and a lot more) so that they can be used for a variety of purposes.
+{{< /center >}}

 Cantara has the following advantages: